BwithE/rpi-ap/README.md

-# Raspberry Pi Access Point Configuration Script
+# Raspberry Pi Access Point

 This Bash script facilitates the setup of a Raspberry Pi as a WPA2 Access Point.
+It uses Python the host a webpage that can also change configuration settings.
 The script ensures that your Pi is up-to-date and applies all the necessary configurations to establish it as an access point.

 ![image](https://github.com/BwithE/rpi-ap/assets/144924113/684a20f3-7087-4853-bbaf-2268d6ea3322)